aicha-azr/CODSOFT/Blog_Platform/README.md

 # Tech Blog Platform

-A modern and simple tech blog platform built with the MERN stack, featuring a rich text editor, image uploading, and JWT authentication.
+A simple tech blog platform built with the MERN stack, featuring a rich text editor, image uploading, and JWT authentication.
 The platform allows users to create, update, and manage blog posts seamlessly.

 ## 🚀 Features